Miracle on 34th Street (1994 film): Release

-The film had its premiere at Radio City Music Hall on November 15, 1994 with a 30-minute stage show with scenes from The Radio City Christmas Spectacular featuring The Rockettes as well as a performance from Kenny G.
+The film had its premiere at Radio City Music Hall on November 15, 1994, with a 30-minute stage show with scenes from The Radio City Christmas Spectacular featuring The Rockettes as well as a performance from Kenny G. The film had a London premiere as a Royal Film Performance attended by Elizabeth II.

 Reception

 At the box office, the film opened at #8 with $2,753,208 and eventually finished with $17,320,136 in North America and $46,264,384 worldwide.